There’s been a five year gap between the release of the Sony a7S II and the recently announced Sony a7S III, but has it been worth the wait?

 The recording time was limited on the a7S II to 30 minutes, thankfully these limits have been removed and the a7S III will shoot until you battery dies or your memory cards fill up.

-The a7S III gets 10 Creative Looks presets that can be used for both photo and video, making it easy to create interesting moods right in the camera to be used as is or customised by the user.
+The a7S III gets 10 Creative Looks presets that can be used for both photo and video, making it easy to create interesting moods right in the camera to be used as is or customized by the user.

 These new creative looks effectively substitute the Creative Styles found in the a7S II and also provide eight parameters for you to set: contrast, shadow, highlight, fade, sharpness, sharpness range and clarity.
 Custom Creative Look settings can be easily saved and stored for later use.